Last updated: March 12, 2026

 What is a Long Legged Doji?

 The Long Legged Doji visually resembles a plus sign or a cross with exceptionally long vertical arms.
-The horizontal arm (the real body) is situated near the middle, signifying that the opening price and the closing price are virtually identical.
+The horizontal arm (the real body) is situated near the middle, signifying that the opening price and the closing price are virtually identical, regardless of the intense price action during the session.

 1.1.
 Difference from a Standard Doji

-The distinction is based on volatility.
+The distinction is based on volatility and range.
 A Standard Doji has short shadows, suggesting limited price movement and mild indecision.
-The Long Legged Doji, by contrast, has shadows that are significantly longer, indicating an enormous range of motion during the trading session.
+The Long Legged Doji, by contrast, has shadows that are significantly longer, indicating an enormous range of motion (Axiory, 2022).

-This confirms an intense, protracted battle between supply and demand, marking a definitive climax for this candlestick formation.
-The Long Legged Doji is a powerful candlestick pattern.
+This confirms an intense, protracted battle between supply and demand, marking a definitive climax in volatility for that specific period.

 1.2.
 Why It Signals Strong Market Indecision

-The Long Legged Doji pattern confirms a rare state known as Volatility Equilibrium.
-The long shadows are the visual record of failed attempts by both sides to secure a decisive close.
-This represents strong market indecision
+The Long Legged Doji pattern confirms a state known as Volatility Equilibrium (Mitchell, 2023).
+The long shadows are the visual record of failed attempts by both bulls and bears to secure a decisive close at extreme levels.

-The failure to hold extremes confirms that a significant price movement failed to materialize into a trend, indicating maximum market indecision.
-Ultimately, mastering this signal requires proficiency in technical analysis from traders.
+This failure to hold the high or low confirms that a significant price movement occurred but failed to materialize into a trend, resulting in maximum market indecision.

 2. How a Long Legged Doji Candlestick Forms

-• Price opens and closes at nearly the same level: This forms the tiny, central real body.
-It is the visual evidence of the session’s ultimate indecisiveness, confirming that despite high activity, the net directional change was zero.
+• Price opens and closes at nearly the same level: This forms the tiny central body, providing visual evidence of the session’s ultimate neutrality.

-• Long upper and lower shadows: These represent the extreme high and low prices reached during the trading session.
-They are the footprint of the massive intraday tug-of-war.
-The symmetry of these shadows reinforces the equilibrium.
+• Long upper and lower shadows: These represent the extreme intraday tug-of-war.
+The symmetry of these shadows reinforces the idea that neither side could overwhelm the other.

 3. Characteristics of a Long Legged Doji Candlestick